autarch/blog.urth.org/content/posts/2011-06-02-flymake-versus-the-catalyst-restarter.md

 type: post
 date: 2011-06-02T14:59:03+00:00
 url: /2011/06/02/flymake-versus-the-catalyst-restarter/
-categories:
-  - Uncategorized

 ---
-I recently started using flymake-mode in emacs, which does a &#8220;make on the fly&#8221; for the buffer you&#8217;re currently editing.
+I recently started using flymake-mode in emacs, which does a "make on the fly" for the buffer you're currently editing.
 For Perl, that basically means checking the code by running `perl -c` on it.
 If it sees any errors or warnings, it highlights this in the buffer.
-This is pretty handy for catching typos, although I&#8217;ve seen some weird false positive.
-Anyway, it&#8217;s a great tool, except that it does its checking by creating a file in the same directory as the one you&#8217;re editing.
-So if you&#8217;re editing `MyApp/lib/MyApp.pm`, flymake will create (and delete) a `MyApp/lib/MyApp_flymake.pm`.
-Catalyst&#8217;s Restarter watches the lib directory for file changes, and restarted the dev server on each change.
+This is pretty handy for catching typos, although I've seen some weird false positive.
+Anyway, it's a great tool, except that it does its checking by creating a file in the same directory as the one you're editing.
+So if you're editing `MyApp/lib/MyApp.pm`, flymake will create (and delete) a `MyApp/lib/MyApp_flymake.pm`.
+Catalyst's Restarter watches the lib directory for file changes, and restarted the dev server on each change.
 Combined with flymake, this means a lot of useless restarting.
-Fortunately, it&#8217;s easy enough to get flymake to create its files elsewhere.
-Here&#8217;s a snippet that includes some code off the [FlymakeRuby page on the Emacs Wiki][1]:
+Fortunately, it's easy enough to get flymake to create its files elsewhere.
+Here's a snippet that includes some code off the [FlymakeRuby page on the Emacs Wiki][1]:

 <pre class="lang:lisp">(defun flymake-perl-init ()
   (let* ((temp-file (flymake-init-create-temp-buffer-copy